 The threat of destruction or modification of beach layia habitat from development has been reduced since the species was listed.
 Approximately 91 percent of the estimated 450 acres of habitat known to support beach layia is now covered by conservation easements or is owned by federal, state, and local agencies, special districts, or non-governmental organizations with at least some management for conservation.
-Rare plant habitat restoration at Humboldt Bay North Spit benefitting beach layia was conducted on behalf of CDFW with funds from California’s Rare and Endangered Species Tax Check-off Fund.
+Rare plant habitat restoration at Humboldt Bay North Spit (PDF) benefitting beach layia was conducted on behalf of CDFW with funds from California’s Rare and Endangered Species Tax Check-off Fund.
 Despite this success, the encroachment of invasive species and associated dune stabilization continue to be a major threat to beach layia.
 In addition, destruction of portions of habitat from climate change-associated ocean level rise may also be a threat to beach layia populations in Humboldt County.

 Ongoing monitoring, invasive species removal, and habitat restoration are likely the most important components required for the conservation of the species, along with dedicated funding to carry these activities out.
 Acquisition and protection of the remaining unprotected habitat should also be pursued.
 Ocean level rising trends in beach layia habitat should be monitored and restoration efforts should also be focused within habitat with the least potential to be affected by ocean level rise.